MdAamirShuaib/RedditTwitterTopicAnalysis/readme.md

-# Topic Analysis on Social Media
+# Social Media Topic Analysis
+This repository contains a tool that can be used to analyze social media conversations about a particular topic.
+The tool can extract tweets, Reddit posts, and Google search results about the topic, and it can also transcribe YouTube videos about the topic.
+The tool can be used to gather information about a topic, to identify trends in social media conversations, and to answer questions about a topic.

+## Prerequisites
+To use this tool, you will need the following:

+A Twitter API token
+A Reddit API token
+An Assembly AI token

-## Guide to use:
+## Guide to use
 ### Setup

-1. Clone this Repo
+Clone this repository.
-2. Sign up for Twitter API, Reddit API and Assembly AI
+Sign up for Twitter API, Reddit API, and Assembly AI.
-3. Insert the respective tokens in the demo_config.ini and rename the file to config.ini
+Insert the respective tokens in the [demo_config.ini] file and rename the file to [config.ini].

 ### Run

-open the analyze_topic notebook
+Open the [analyze_topic.ipynb] notebook.
-Insert the topic in the query variable
+Insert the topic in the query variable.
-Insert Youtube Links in the Links List and Run the notebook
+Insert YouTube links in the links list.
+Run the notebook.

 ### Result

-You should see the data collected in the Topic Folder
+The tool will create an Excel file with all the data collected under the Topic folder.
+The Excel file will contain the following information:

+Tweets about the topic
+Reddit posts about the topic
+Google search results about the topic
+Transcripts of YouTube videos about the topic Additional information
+This tool is still under development, but it can be used to gather a lot of information about a particular topic.
+The tool can be used for research, for marketing, and for other purposes.

+## Contact
+If you have any questions or feedback, please contact me at [aamirshuaib0@gmail.com].

+I hope this helps!